 Final Thoughts On When To Spay A Golden Retriever

-Spaying too early before your dog has fully developed poses many health risks.
-Your dog needs her reproductive hormones in order for her bones, joints and internal organs to fully develop.
+Your Golden needs her reproductive hormones in order for her bones, joints and internal organs to fully develop.

-Cancer and other diseases are always a risk associated with this breed, and the only guarantee that you can give your dog is all of your love and ensuring him/her the best life possible.
+Cancer and other diseases are always a risk associated with this breed, and there are no guarantees.

 My Personal Experience